Ice Warrior: The Ice Warriors

-A Dalek (left) and a Cyberman (right) on display at various exhibitions.
-The Ice Warriors were introduced at a time when the Daleks were being written out of the series, with the Ice Warriors also being redesigned to avoid confusion with the Cybermen.
+A model of the mammoth discovered at the Berezovka river that inspired Hayles to create the Ice Warriors, as seen on display at the Zoological Museum in Saint Petersburg.

-In early 1967, the Doctor Who production team was looking for an additional alien race, specifically a bipedal creature, to complement popular antagonists such as the Daleks and Cybermen (In some accounts, the new species was meant to replace the Daleks, scheduled to be written out of the series at the time).
+In early 1967, while preparing for the show's fifth season, the Doctor Who production team was looking for a new alien race, specifically a bipedal creature, to complement popular antagonists such as the Daleks and Cybermen.
+In some accounts, the new species was meant to replace the Daleks, who were scheduled to be written out of the series at the time.
 Writer Brian Hayles ended up creating the new monsters.
-He was at the time interested in life on Mars and saw the idea of a race of reptilian humanoids as a plausible concept.
-Hayles was additionally inspired by a story of a mammoth found preserved in a block of ice by the Berezovka River in 1901, giving him the idea of an alien being revived after being discovered the same way.
-The Ice Warriors were additionally designed to exhibit more personality than the Daleks and Cybermen.
+He was interested in life on Mars and thought the idea of a race of reptilian humanoids was a plausible concept.
+Writer J. J. Elridge commented that the Ice Warriors were an example of the trope of life on Mars being so widespread that it was assumed by the series's writers as a foregone conclusion.
+As well as Hayles's interest in Mars, he was inspired by a story of a mammoth found preserved in a block of ice by the Berezovka River in 1901, which gave him the idea of an alien being revived after being similarly discovered.
+The Ice Warriors were designed to exhibit more personality than the Daleks and Cybermen.

 Costume designer Martin Baugh was inspired by the name "Ice Warrior", as it made him think of a hard, armoured creature.
-He saw the creatures as like crocodiles and thus made them reptilian in nature; according to some accounts, Hayles had originally conceived them as cyborg Vikings, and Baugh's change avoided confusion with the Cybermen, also cyborgs.
-Taking inspiration from descriptions of the Ice Warriors' Viking-like helmets, Baugh envisioned their armour as being central to their appearance, akin to a "bipedal turtle".
+He saw the creatures as like crocodiles and thus made them appear physically reptilian in nature; according to some accounts, Hayles had conceived them as cyborg Vikings, and Baugh's change was done to avoid confusion with the Cybermen, also cyborgs.
+Taking inspiration from descriptions of the Ice Warriors' Viking-like helmets, Baugh envisioned their armour as central to their appearance, akin to a bipedal turtle.
 He suggested the Ice Warrior costumes be cast in fibreglass.